The days of sending a primitive, old-fashioned letter in the mail are over… right?

 The USPS revealed 56% of people say receiving mail is a “real pleasure" and 55% look forward to discovering the mail they receive.
 According to AMi Marketing, 70% of consumers prefer traditional mail for receiving unsolicited offers from companies.

-The story the numbers tell is not only is direct mail thriving from a results perspective, but it’s one of the most powerful forms of marketing out there.
-If you’re trying to sell land, adding direct mail to your strategy to reach buyers could be a game-changer.
+The story the numbers tell is not only is direct mail thriving from a results perspective, but it’s one of the most powerful forms of advertising out there.
+If you’re marketing land for sale, adding direct mail to your strategy to reach buyers could be a game-changer.
 The results speak for themselves.
 You can use it to convey the right message to the right person at the right time.

 Mailing a letter, if done right, can leave the reader walking away with a feeling of "I like these guys and the way they do business."
 It's a way to create a personal connection where they feel like you're real and you really care about helping them.
 In other words, direct mail allows you to be transparent, create a personal connection, and start building a trustworthy relationship.